MamaNyoSquad/mamanyosquad.github.io/README.md

 This is the official GitHub repository for [#MamaNyoSquad](http://github.com/MamaNyoSquad), reliving the DOA hype through web presence among others!
 This brand is run by two people: [thebelovedmoon (G.Mgr)](http://github.com/thebelovedmoon) and [Emmannuel Ortega (SocWeb Mgr)](http://github.com/Ortega082)!

 # Why have you decided to go open-source?
 Following the recent website policy imposed by the previous provider, Bookmark, we have decided to explore alternatives without any need of risky pricing.
-As you may have noticed, though this is run by two people, we are tight on a budget so we cannot (at least for the time being) able to accomodate such incredible pricing ranges.
+As you may have noticed, though this is run by two people, we are on a tight budget so we are unable (at least for the time being) to accomodate such incredible pricing ranges.
 And besides, going open-source means we are transparent in our own way, as most of our code is transmitted through this repository.

 # Is the website (and repository) licensable?
 Yes!
 Our web presence, being on an open-source platform, is licensed under **Creative Commons Zero (CC0) 1.0 Universal**, which can be read via this [file](http://github.com/MamaNyoSquad/mamanyosquad.github.io/blob/main/LICENSE) (this change has been in effect via this [commit](http://github.com/MamaNyoSquad/mamanyosquad.github.io/commit/cf6f42377dde718495347c419f10a1f736862aae)).